atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 ```
 editor Foo

-with file f
+with File f
-do
-  replaceAll "some" "foo"
+  do replaceAll "some" "foo"
 Bar

 # ------
 editor Bar

 with file f
   do replaceAll "foo" "bar"
 ```

 In this case, `Foo` and `Bar` are in the same file, but they could be